7 Key Lessons I Learned While Building Backends-for-Frontends

 A BFF knows the exact aggregations a client will need, so we can place a reverse proxy in front of the BFF to store a copy of the needed view-specific response in its cache, and serve it to subsequent clients who request the same aggregation.
 We could also produce data models/aggregates that are expensive operations, ahead of time.

-WunderGraph, for example, automatically hashes all BFF operations, turning them into persisted queries that only respond to client requests for valid hashes.
-The WunderGraph BFF server generates an Entity Tag (ETag) for each response — comparing it to the ETag on the server for each subsequent request — and if they’re the same, this indicates that nothing has changed, and the client’s cached version is still valid.
-This opens up very fast stale-while-revalidate strategies on the client, without the need to manually set expiry times, and carefully calculating it to be equal to the freshest piece of content needed for a given aggregation.
+A common technique is to hash each BFF operation into a persisted query that only responds to requests carrying a valid hash, then generate an Entity Tag (ETag) for each response.
+Compare that ETag on each subsequent request — if it matches, nothing has changed and the client’s cached version is still valid.
+This opens up very fast stale-while-revalidate strategies on the client, without manually setting expiry times for each aggregation.

 Auth